 Love this dapper suit, but definitely thinking about…donuts this morning 💭🍩 pic.twitter.com/mmutiMc75N— Kyle MacLachlan (@Kyle_MacLachlan) October 1, 2019

 Again, none of this really means anything.
 It could all be coincidence.
 It’s just as likely that Wisteria is a brand new David Lynch creation.
-And frankly, we’d love that just as much—if not more.
+Maybe Kyle MacLachlan is playing a brand new character in the project.
+Or maybe he’s simply promoting his long-time collaborator’s series in a fun way.
+Frankly, we’d love an original project just as much—if not more.
 But it’s fun to speculate all the same.
 And if you’re looking for more reasons why the show could be a spinoff, head on over to the Twin Peaks subreddit where user metalanejack has compiled some more notes about this upcoming project.

 New David Lynch is good news no matter what, but damn would it be exciting to see more of Sheryl Lee as Carrie Page.